-There is a very famous saying that says, there is no life without sodium chloride.
-Human life is impossible without table salt, and much as water is imminent for our survival, salt that we use every day in homes aka sodium chloride is a prime component for our bodies and one of the most abundant minerals on the planet.
-An essential nutrient for many animals, plants, and human beings, most of the body's sodium resides in the bloodstream and in the fluid which is around the cells.
-The function of sodium is to help the body keep electrolytes levels up and running.
-These electrolytes become more important during pre-workout sessions and in fact, sodium is a lot more useful for strength training and workout regimens as the body loses a lot of them when we sweat.
-Sodium works in tandem with another component called potassium which is another important set of electrolytes that does not let the body lose important minerals.
-If the body does not get enough sodium as well as potassium, it may cause energy levels to go low, and eventually, the body gets fatigued, thus unable to bear the workout stress which could lead to very less contraction of the muscles.
+There is a very famous saying which says- no life without sodium chloride.
+Human life is impossible without table salt, and much as water is essential for our survival, salt that we use every day in homes, aka sodium chloride, is a prime component for our bodies and one of the most abundant minerals on the planet.
+An essential nutrient for many animals, plants, and human beings, most of the body's sodium resides in the bloodstream and in the fluid that surrounds the cells.
+The function of sodium is to help the body keep electrolyte levels up and running.
+These electrolytes become more important during pre-workout sessions, and in fact, sodium is a lot more useful for strength training and workout regimens as the body loses a lot of it when we sweat.
+Sodium works in tandem with another component called potassium, which is another important set of electrolytes that does not let the body lose important minerals.
+If the body does not get enough sodium as well as potassium, it may cause energy levels to go low, and eventually, the body gets fatigued, thus unable to bear the workout stress, which could lead to very little contraction of the muscles.

 Also Read: Amazing Foods To Reduce LDL Cholesterol - Infographic